ivoa-std/ModelInstanceInVot/python_workflow/data/models/README.md

 ###  Models

-VODML files of the models used in this example
+MODEL_INSTANCE files of the models used in this example